nasa/fmdtools/docs/Glossary.rst

 		A view of simulation construct connections and/or relationships embodied by the :class:`fmdtools.analyze.graph.Graph` class and sub-classes (which uses networkx to represent the structure itself).

 	Component
 		A physical that embodies specific behavior for a :term:`function`.
 May have :term:`mode` s and :term:`behavior` s of its own.
-Specified by extending the :class:`fmdtools.define.block.Component` class.
+Specified by extending the :class:`fmdtools.define.block.component.Component` class.

 	Component Architecture
 		The physical embodiment of a :term:`function` that encompasses multiple :term:`Component` s.
-Represented via the :class:`fmdtools.define.block.ComponentArchitecture` class.
+Represented via the :class:`fmdtools.define.architecture.component.ComponentArchitecture` class.

 	Mode
 		Discrete modifications of a :term:`behavior` specified as entries in the :meth:`fmdtools.define.container.mode.Mode` class.
 Often used to control if/else statements in a :meth:`fmdtools.define.Block.behavior` method.